Applying for licensure in British Columbia?

 - You hold current and appropriate professional liability protection.

-- RN Scope and Standards of practice in British Columbia
+- RN standards of practice in British Columbia

 - Nursing scope, professional and practice standards are slightly different in every Canadian jurisdiction.
 Please review the

-Scope of Practice for registered nurses to ensure you understand the expectations related to your nursing practice in British Columbia.
+Practice and Ethics Standards, for registered nurses to ensure you understand the expectations related to your nursing practice in British Columbia.

 In particular, please ensure you review the